thaladikary/health-app-p4-G8/merging_guidelines.md

 - Include detailed testing instructions.
 - Assign a reviewer for code inspection.

-## Testing

-- Thoroughly test your changes before creating a PR.
-- Run automated tests when applicable.

 ## Review Process

 - Reviewers evaluate code quality and functionality.
 - Provide constructive feedback for improvement.
 - PR approval is required before merging.
+When done, comment "lgtm + pull request ID". lgtm (Looks good to me)

 ## Merging

-- Only maintainers or team leads can merge PRs.
-- Squash commits into descriptive summaries.
-- Rebase your branch on the latest main branch before merging.

-Thank you for contributing to the project!
+- Once it has been reviewed, we can now merge it to parent branch.